Insights and Analysis

 Acting quickly doesn’t mean acting hastily.

-Based on our work with over 100 municipalities, here are three project elements we recommend for the planning effort:
+Based on our work with over 100 municipalities, here are three project elements we recommend for the planning effort.

 Doing while planning

 We already have an understanding of what’s required for communities to get to net zero.
 While the planning effort is underway, there are lots of actions we know need to be taken everywhere–cities and regions can get going on these actions as the climate action plan is being made.
 A plan lays out goals, timelines, and other details, but governments don’t need to wait for that information to start tackling what are known to be the largest sources of emissions in North American cities: fossil fuel use in buildings and for transportation.
 To tackle these emissions, we know that we have to retrofit the majority of existing buildings, create net-zero building codes, and shift car trips to transit and active transportation modes.
-Other examples of ‘doing while planning’ include:

 • Establishing bylaws for high energy efficiency requirements in new buildings